pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 6. Distance

-In the provided template file ```distance.py```, write a python program that will ask for two points: x1, y1, x2, and y2 and output (print) the distance between the two points
+Design and write a python program that will ask for two points: x1, y1, x2, and y2 and output (print) the distance between the two points

 - Formula